 What is DNS_Probe_Finished_Nxdomain Error?

-To have a better grasp of this problem, it’s important you understand what DNS and IP address are all about.
+To have a better grasp of this problem, it’s important you understand what DNS and IP addresses are.

 However, what your browser uses to locate the site is its IP address (e.g 45.674.255.069), and not the URL you typed in.